Murder of Michael Gilbert

 The murder of Michael Gilbert occurred in 2009 in the United Kingdom.
-His decapitated body was found in a lake in Arlesey.
+His decapitated body was found in a lake in Arlesey, England.
 He had for years been kept as a slave and subjected to abuse by the Watt family, six of whom – including James Watt, the ringleader – were jailed for their role in the murder.
 Gilbert, who had an unstable childhood, was considered a vulnerable and naive man who was easily exploited.

 After his death, reports were published by Luton Safeguarding Vulnerable Adults Board (LSVAB) and the Independent Police Complaints Commission (IPCC) which identified failings by public services involved in Gilbert's case.

 Background

 Gilbert was born in 1982 into an unstable home, and spent parts of his childhood in care.
 He was the third of five children.
 The family moved frequently.
 In 1993, his sister accused him of having sexually assaulted her; the result of this sexual assault investigation was inconclusive.
 In 1997, his mother told police that Gilbert had sexually assaulted a boy.
 He attended Halyard High School and was bullied at school, and underwent a mastectomy when he was 13.
 He met Watt in 1998 when they were both living in a children's home.
 He was also bullied at children's homes and seen as easy to manipulate.
-By 2000, Gilbert had several criminal convictions and cautions, and had spent time in prison and in a Young Offenders' Institution; Watt was also well known to the police.
+By 2000, Gilbert had several criminal convictions and cautions, and had spent time in prison and in a Young offenders' institution; Watt was also well known to the police.